Let’s Learn about King Shri Rama and Ram Navami as explained by Shri Mataji

 So today’s a great day.
 I’m happy that you all could come.
 And it has worked out so well that I was going to come here and talk about Shri Rama, and wish you all that you follow Him up.
 Respect yourself and it’s your responsibility to be good.
 To be like that.
 Work it out that way.

-Mahatma Gandhi about Lord Rama & Ramanam (Rama’s name) & Ramarajya (Rama’s social /ruling system)
+Mahatma Gandhi about Lord Rama and Ramanam (Rama’s name) as well about Ramarajya (Rama’s social /ruling system)

 “In the Ramarajya the meanest citizen could be sure of swift justice without an elaborate and costly procedure.
 Even the dog is described by the poet to have received justice under Ramarajya.”